PyPyYa/nobel-data-viz/README.md

 * SQLAlchemy: Python SQL Toolkit and Object Relation Mapper (ORM).
 * Seaborn: Addition to Python's Matplotlib.
 Adds great aesthetics.
 * crossfilter: Javascript library for filtering row-columnar datasets very fast.

+### Databases

+* SQLite: File-based, serverless SQL-database.

+    _Note_: By using SQLAlchemy SQL-library directly or through libraries that build on it, we can adapt the application to use other SQL backends such as MySQL or PostgreSQL by simply changing the configuration file.

+* MongoDB: NoSQL database.